NomicFoundation/solx-solidity/docs/internals/mlir/addr-calc.rst

 - Out-of-bounds array access is expected to cause panic.
 Unlike load/store ops, address calculation ops know the bounds of the array, so they are expected to generate this check.
 So we can't rely on the side-effect attribute of load/store ops.

-- Indexing of multi-dimensional memory arrays involve mload'ing to get the address of the inner allocation.
+This also involves a memory access if the array is dynamic (for loading the size field).

 No side effect: